+Limestone and steatite were the most common materials used to make stone sculptures in Harappa.
 Information about rituals and beliefs of the Indus Valley Civilization is limited at present.
-But according to studies it is clear that people living in this civilization used to worship deities especially fertility deities.
+But according to studies, it is clear that people living in this civilization used to worship deities especially fertility deities.
 Religious activities were performed by priests.
-Ritualistic baths were part of Harappan Civilization.
-On some of the seals there are pictures of people doing meditation and sitting in a crossed legged posture.
+Ritualistic baths were part of the Harappan Civilization.
+On some of the seals, there are pictures of people doing meditation and sitting in a crossed-legged posture.

-Reason of Indus Valley Civilization decline
+Reason for Indus Valley Civilization decline